 Subtle yet familiar flavors of vanilla and oak are imparted to this special ale as it rests in the charred barrels. pleasantly smooth and robust, kentucky bourbon barrel ale may also be served as an

-Black blue berry mead and sprite
+Black currant mead and sprite

 "the end of the world. the excellence of triple fermentation through a blend of special yeasts gives this malt beverage an exquisitely robust flavor of exceptional refinement."